ElemeFE/element/examples/docs/en-US/pagination.md

 ### Hide pagination when there is only one page

-When there is only one page, hide the page by setting the `hide-on-single-page` attribute.
+When there is only one page, hide the pagination by setting the `hide-on-single-page` attribute.

 :::demo
 ```html